 Tiles are a big feature of every bathroom, and with so many styles, sizes and combinations, how do you get it right?
-We speak with interiors specialist Georgia Ezra for some practical and stylistic advice.
+Check out this must-see interview by Reece with Interior expert (and Tiles of Ezra founder and director) Georgia Ezra for some practical and stylistic advice.

 Whether you’re renovating or about to embark on a start-to-finish bathroom build, tile choice is a major consideration.
 What size bathroom tiles should you choose?
 Should you go floor-to-wall with every tile?
 And will your favourite tile last the test of time?
 To help you make the right decisions for your home, we speak to the founder of Tiles of Ezra and Director of interior architecture firm Studio Ezra, Georgia Ezra, for some real-time advice.

 In terms of style, what are the main things to consider when selecting both floor and wall tiles for the bathroom?

 Georgia: What you see at eye level when you walk into a bathroom is really important.
 People will often include a small feature strip behind the sink or bath, but is that really the most effective way to create drama within your budget?
 Instead, I’d recommend bringing the tiling full height to the ceiling for a stronger effect that will open up the space.

 Also vital, and commonly misjudged, are the endpoints of the tiling.
 If you're not tiling floor-to-ceiling or wall-to-wall, and instead just creating a feature wall, you need to define the endpoints clearly.
 Ask yourself, ‘why is there an endpoint and does it line up with the joinery?’.
 It's important to properly plan for these points to ensure the space will make sense visually and not look incomplete.